 “These Blues Are Here To Stay was probably the most fun of anything to record.
 It’s just six minutes of rollicking blues….the perfect vehicle for lots of slide guitar solos.
 Right in my comfort zone.
 And Bobby’s Rock is another one - an instrumental blues shuffle that was a great excuse just to have fun with guitar.”

 Dave Hole’s 10th album, GOIN’ BACK DOWN, will be released world-wide on April 27 on CD, LP and Digital.
 He will be playing a handful of Australian dates in May with band mates Rudy Miranda on drums and Ian Lees on bass.
 See below for full details.

 DAVE HOLE BIOGRAPHY

-As our first successful blues export Dave Hole can surely lay claim to being one of Australia’s most-respected elder statesmen of the blues.
-Internationally Hole is widely regarded as one of the all-time slide guitar greats whose playing is infused with the spirit of such legends as Elmore James, Duane Allman and Johnny Winter.
+Australia's first successful blues export Dave Hole exploded on to the international stage with the release of his first album - 'Short Fuse Blues' in 1991.
+He is now widely regarded as one of the all-time slide guitar greats whose playing is infused with the spirit of such legends as Elmore James, Duane Allman and Johnny Winter.

 Nine successful albums and countless tours of the U.S. and Europe have solidified Hole’s stature as one of the very best slide guitarists playing today and seen him headlining festivals in America, Germany, Denmark, The Netherlands, France, Poland, Russia and Switzerland.
 His two performances at the prestigious Leverkussen Blues Festival in Germany were televised nationally.
 Tours have also included performances in the UK, Brazil, Sweden, Norway, Austria, Luxembourg, Belgium and the Czech Republic.